ole/pico-embedded-swift/README.md

+> [!WARNING]
+> This repository is not being maintained.
+Please don't send issues or pull requests.

 # Embedded Swift on the Raspberry Pi Pico

 A proof of concept for executing Embedded Swift code on the [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/).
 The main program is written in C (built with the official Pico C SDK) and calls into a statically linked Swift library.